Entropy solutions for stochastic porous media equations: Introduction

-In addition to well-posedness, we show the stability of the solution map of \eqref{eq:main_equation} with respect to the nonlinearity $A$, the diffusion terms $\sigma^k$, and the initial condition $\xi$, in Theorem \ref{thm:stability}.
+In addition to well-posedness, we show the stability of the solution map of \eqref{eq:main_equation} with respect to the nonlinearity $A$, the diffusion terms $\sigma^k$, and the initial condition $\xi$ (cf. Theorem \ref{thm:stability} below).
 More precisely, assuming that $A_n$, $\sigma^{k}_n$, and $\xi_n$ satisfy appropriate regularity assumptions and converge to $A$, $\sigma^k$, and $\xi$, respectively, we show that the corresponding solutions to \eqref{eq:main_equation} converge in $L^1(\Omega\times(0,T)\times\T^d)$.
-Such a statement allows one to pass to the limit in approximating equations without using any compactness argument.
-Hence, unlike many previous works mentioned below, our approach does not make use of probabilistically weak solutions, and therefore is a promising direction towards more pathwise generalisations, to equations driven by rough paths.

-Stochastic porous media equations \eqref{eq:intro_PME} have attracted considerable interest in recent years (cf.\ e.g.\ \cite{ROK4, ROK2, ROK3, ROK1, GH18, DHV16, GS16-2, Wit}) and different approaches, based on monotonicity in $H^{-1}$, based on entropy solutions and based on kinetic solutions have been developed.
-It is common to all of these results that either restrictive assumptions on the diffusion coefficients $\sigma^k$ had to be posed, or the porous medium equation could not be treated in its full regime (cf.\ Section \ref{sec:lit} below for more details).
-Indeed, for general diffusion coefficient, the restriction to $m>2$ was essential to all of the established results.
-It is one of the main contributions of this work to dispense of this restriction and to treat \eqref{eq:intro_PME} in the full range $m\in (1,\infty)$ under mild assumptions on the diffusion coefficients $\sigma$.
+Stochastic porous media equations \eqref{eq:intro_PME} have attracted considerable interest in recent years (cf.\ e.g.\ \cite{ROK4, ROK2, ROK3, ROK1, GH18, DHV16, GS16-2, Wit} and the references therein) and different approaches, for example based on monotonicity in $H^{-1}$, based on entropy solutions and based on kinetic solutions have been developed.
+When applied to the case of Nemytskii type diffusion coefficients as in \eqref{eq:intro_PME}, the established results either lead to strong assumptions on the diffusion coefficients $\sigma^k$ (cf.\ Section \ref{sec:lit} below for more details), or the porous medium equation could not be treated in its full regime\footnote{It should be noted that in other regards, e.g.~boundary data, lower order terms etc., some of the mentioned works address more difficult situations than considered here.
+We focus only on their applicability to \eqref{eq:intro_PME}.}, e.g.\ \cite{Wit,GH18} were restricted to $m>2$.
+It is one of the main contributions of this work to dispense of this restriction and to treat \eqref{eq:intro_PME} in the full range $m\in (1,\infty)$ under mild assumptions on the Nemytskii type diffusion coefficients $\sigma$.

-For our results, we employ an entropy formulation similar to \cite{KARLSEN} in the deterministic case.
-Then, under the entropy condition, we prove an $L_1$-contraction and a generalised estimate in $L_1$ for solutions of different equations, thus implying strong stability properties.
-The key point, is that we derive sharp estimates of the errors introduced by variable doubling in the proof of uniqueness/stability.
-This is achieved by using an appropriate interpolation argument to treat the degeneracy of the operator near the origin.